IttaySegal/Benchson/README.md

 * Applying **schema-valid modifications** to JSON data.
 * diffing and **reporting** changes automatically.

-Ideal for projects that require rigorous JSON handling, schema evolution testing, and automation of data integrity workflows.
+Ideal for projects focused on training or evaluating LLMs in structured data tasks, including robust JSON generation, validation, and controlled schema-driven modifications.

 ---